Philippines national baseball team: 2010s

-The Philippines defeated Indonesia again at the 2015 East Asia Cup championship in Jakarta by 10-0 qualifying for the 2015 Asian Baseball Championship but withdrew from the continental tournament citing financial issues with the East Asia Cup runners-up participating instead.
+The team successfully defended its regional standing by winning the 2015 East Asia Cup in Jakarta with a 10–0 victory over Indonesia.
+This win qualified them for the 2015 Asian Baseball Championship; however, the team withdrew from the continental tournament citing financial constraints, allowing the runner-up Indonesia to participate instead.

-At the 2017 World Baseball Classic qualifiers in February 2016, the Philippines was managed by American Tim Hulett.
-At the 2017 Asian Baseball Championship, the national team, consisting of homegrown players who play in the UAAP, will be led by Egay delos Reyes.
+In February 2016, the team competed in the 2017 World Baseball Classic qualifiers under American manager Tim Hulett.
+For the 2017 Asian Baseball Championship, the roster was primarily composed of collegiate players from SCUAA and UAAP, managed by Egay delos Reyes.